 A practical test is comprised of an oral examination and a flight-based evaluation.
 Your examiner uses the PTS to develop his/her evaluation plan of action.
 As such, it makes perfect sense to use the PTS as your preparation guide.

-Do an overview review of the PTS.
-Read the entire document.
+- Perform an overall review of the PTS by reading the entire document.

-Review the Applicant’s Checklist.
-Bring all that stuff with you to the test.
+- Review the Applicant’s Checklist and bring all that stuff with you to the test.

 - For each knowledge-related item (Area of Operation, Task, Objective), imagine the related question(s) and then research and develop your answer(s).
 Write your answers down and document their source.

 - Bring all your documented answers and their source materials with you to the practical test.
 This demonstrates your thorough preparation for the test, and your materials can be referenced during the test to help verify your answers.

-For each of the required flight maneuvers, research and document your answers to any knowledge-related items.
-Note any performance standards (e.g. maintain airspeed within +10/-5 knots).
+- For each of the required flight maneuvers, document all performance standards (e.g. maintain airspeed within +10/-5 knots).
 Then, fly each maneuver, with your instructor, until you are able to consistently perform the maneuver to the required standards.

 - Use Russ Holtz’s Practical Test Preparation Progress Record

-Don’t BS your examiner in the oral.
+- Don’t BS your examiner.
 You won’t have the answer to every question, but you should have a pretty good idea of where to find the answer and be able to find it relatively quickly in a source document you had enough sense to bring with you.

-- Clear your airspace before each maneuver; ask the examiner to help clear the airspace (SPRM)
+- Clear your airspace before each maneuver; ask the examiner to help clear the airspace.